cesarsotovalero/cesarsotovalero.github.io/_pages/software.md

 In the past, I also contributed to Stack Overflow.
 Here's my profile: [César Soto Valero on Stack Overflow](https://stackoverflow.com/users/10480869/cesarsotovalero)

-[//]: # (see https://github.com/slarse/slarse/blob/master/README.md for more inspiration)
+[//]: # "see https://github.com/slarse/slarse/blob/master/README.md for more inspiration"

 [^1]: Unless otherwise specified on the project page, all of them are released under [MIT license](https://opensource.org/licenses/MIT).